TalZiv/SimpleCrypt_WS/README.md

  SimpleCrypt_WS is a REST service that allows you to:

-* generate RSA key pairs
+* Generate RSA key pairs
 * Encrypt data using RSA key pair
 * Decrypt data using RSA key pair